stand-art/jaxn/Specification.md

 Single-line comments may not contain additional control characters.
 A single-line comment ends at either the end of the line, or at the end of  input, whichever is encountered first.

-Block comments do not nested.
+Block comments do not nest.
 In other words, occurrences of `/*` within a block comment are not interpreted as anyhting else other than part of the comment.
-For simplicity, the grammar description uses the ! ("not at") operator from a PEG grammar in an ABNF prose-val element.

 ## Numbers